TheAdeo/HDT-testing/README.md

 ---

 ## Comments
+THE FILES ARE OUTDATED, I STILL HAVE TO UPLOAD THE NEW FILES

-Ihave to add the calculations that led me to these parameters.
+I have to add the calculations that led me to these parameters.
-I'm currently thinking about a more repeatable method to determine the exact temperature a specific deformation occurs, to make the test less dependant on human decisions.
+I have to explain a way to automate the test, to remove the human factor entirely.
 You can also download the model on Printables for free to support me:

 https://www.printables.com/model/1055576-heat-deflection-temperature-hdt-tester-v2